jtirtanata/dsp/05a-python.md

 How are Python lists and tuples similar and different?
 Which will work as keys in dictionaries?
 Why?

-Both lists and tuples are a sequence of values, with the key difference of lists being mutable while tuples are not.
+Even though both are a sequence of values, lists are mutable while tuples are immutable.
 Since a key in a dictionary must be immutable, tuples can be used as a key.

 ---